 This metric appears in the Page performance section of the Turtl Doc analytics dashboard.

-When applied to chapters, the Doc CTR is the percentage of the total Doc readers that read a specific chapter.
+When applied to Chapters, the Doc CTR is the percentage of the total Doc readers that read any Content page(s) within a Chapter.

 Mathematical calculation

-Doc CTR = Immersers / Total Doc readers
+Doc CTR = Content page readers / Total Doc readers

-Immersers: Unique readers who entered the Immerse page and exited the Immerse page by going back to the Surf page or by clicking the double arrow on the last Immerse page, thus jumping to the next Surf page.
-If they close the Doc just after immersing, they will not be counted as Immersers and CTR will not get calculated.
+Content page readers: Unique readers who entered the Content page and exited the Content page by going back to the Title page or by clicking the double arrow on the last Content page, thus jumping to the next Title page.
+If they close the Doc just after opening the Content pages, they will not be counted as Content page readers and CTR will not be calculated.

 When applied to page groups, the Doc CTR is the percentage of the total Doc readers that read a specific page group.